CtrlK

 Distinctiveness Conflict Risk

 The description carves out a clear niche around design critique/feedback with distinct triggers like 'mockup', 'Figma link', 'screen', and specific design aspects.
-This is unlikely to conflict with other skills like general code review or document analysis.
+This is unlikely to conflict with other skills like general code review or document editing.

 3 / 3